vyos/vyos-documentation/docs/configuration/firewall/global-options.rst

 .. cfgcmd:: set firewall global-options twa-hazards-protection [enable | disable]

-   Enable or Disable VyOS to be :rfc:`1337` conform.
+   Enable or Disable VyOS to be :rfc:`1337` conforming.
    The following system parameter will be altered:

    * ``net.ipv4.tcp_rfc1337``